mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/aws/air-gapped/bootstrap/index.md

 Konvoy deploys all cluster lifecycle services to a bootstrap cluster, which deploys a workload cluster.
 When the workload cluster is ready, move the cluster lifecycle services to the workload cluster, after which the workload cluster manages its own lifecycle.

-1. Download the bootstrap docker image on a machine that has access to the tar.
+1. Download the bootstrap docker image on a machine that has access to this artifact.

     ```docker
     curl -O https://downloads.d2iq.com/dkp/v2.2.0/konvoy-bootstrap_v2.2.0.tar